nanomsg/nng/docs/ref/api/sock.md

 documentation for each protocol.

 Raw mode sockets do not have any kind of state machine associated with them, as all of the protocol specific processing must be performed by the application.
+Typically this means inspecting protocol headers on incoming messages and supplying the correct headers on outgoing messages.

 > [!TIP]
 > Most applications do not need to use raw sockets.